vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Programming/Editor Issues/Property Attributes/Property Decorators On Properties.md

-## Property Decorators on Properties
+## Property decorators on properties

 ### Description
 A decorator like `[Header]` must be decorating a field that Unity already serializes and is displaying in the inspector.